adams-liu/Imago_Dei/README.md

 ##Current Schedule:

-Week 1:
+Week 1: (current week)
 - Read through medium article for Chrome Extension.
 - Get HTML and CSS portion done and basic design
-- Have API for Unsplash and OpenWeatherMap, and Scripture API implemented
+- Have API for Unsplash and OpenWeatherMap, and Scripture API implemented (https://odb.org/2020/10/05/begin-with-the-end)

 Week 2-3:
 - Create a MongoDB database that stores the links to specific unsplash photos (id,type,user,link)